Define hostnames in DNS

 The server on which you have installed the Intrexx server has the following IP: "12.34.56.78"

-The browser should connect to this server when the following is entered in the address bar: "https://exampleportal.com"
+The browser should connect to this server when you enter the following in the URL bar: "https://exampleportal.com"

-If your portal should only be accessible from within your network, it can be enough to add a DNS entry in your local DNS server.
-This may be your Windows Server that can also take over the role of the DNS server.
+If your portal should only be accessible within your network, it may be sufficient to enter a DNS entry in your local DNS server.
+This may be your Windows server, which can also take on the role of the DNS server.

-Generally, however, you will need to add a DNS entry in a public DNS server so that your portal can also be accessed from outside of your network.
+As a rule, however, you will need to enter a DNS entry on a public DNS server so that your portal can also be accessed outside your network.

 Usually, your administrator or IT department is familiar with entries in DNS servers.

-Once the corresponding entry has been added to your DNS, you can check whether your portal can be accessed later in the browser.
+Once you have made the corresponding entry in your DNS, you can check whether your portal can be accessed later in the browser.

 To do this, start a browser of your choice and enter the following in the address bar: